 Getting Started with PyFixest

-What is a fix effect model?
+What is a fixed effect model?

 A fixed effect model is a statistical model that includes fixed effects, which are parameters that are estimated to be constant across different groups.